 - Gastric cancer

 In a different 30-year study of 125,000 people, it was found that garlic consumption was associated with a reduction in gastric cancer risk.
-In the same study, participants who consumed garlic five or more times a week had the greatest reduction, while those who consumed it less than once a week had the highest risk of gastric cancer.
+There are numerous foods that can assist in promoting heart health.

 - Lung cancer